datacarpentry/r-intro-geospatial/_episodes/03-data-structures-part1.md

 > ## Challenge 3
 >
-> Is there a factor in our `nordic` data.frame? what is its name?
+> Is there a factor in our `nordic` data frame? what is its name?
 > Try using `?read.csv` to figure out how to keep text columns as character
 > vectors instead of factors; then write a command or two to show that the factor
 > in `nordic` is actually a character vector when loaded in this way.